Buy the BookAudible Amazon US Amazon UK Amazon Aus iBooks US Google Play Nook Kobo

-Book four in the Montana Born Bachelor Auction series
+Book One in the Casey Brothers Montana Bachelors and Babies series

 Thank you, ARRA, for nominating this story for Favourite Short/Category romance of 2015!